Steve DeBerg: College career

-Professional playing career
+Professional career

 Although large portions of his professional career were spent as a backup, DeBerg accumulated significant NFL statistics (particularly during the early 1990s, when he was the starting quarterback for the Kansas City Chiefs).
 DeBerg played for the San Francisco 49ers (1978–1980), Denver Broncos (1981–1983), Tampa Bay Buccaneers (1984–1987, 1992, 1993), Kansas City Chiefs (1988–1991), Miami Dolphins (1993), and Atlanta Falcons (1998).
 He was selected by the Dallas Cowboys in the tenth round (275th overall) of the 1977 NFL draft, but was waived before the start of the season when he could not displace fellow rookie quarterback Glenn Carano.

 DeBerg has been called one of the best play-action pass quarterbacks of all time.
 Peyton Manning has studied films of DeBerg's play-action technique.
 He played through injuries; ill with laryngitis, he wore a portable amplifier during regular-season games with San Francisco.